Apple App Intents

 - Get perfect car presence in Home Assistant by toggling an

-in Home Assistant when you connect or disconnect from CarPlay, or connect to your cars Bluetooth system. - You can ensure that any Home Assistant automations using the iOS app's "Battery State" sensor run immediately by creating a Shortcuts personal automation with the "Charger" trigger (iOS 17) along with the "Send Location" Home Assistant app action.
+input_booleanin Home Assistant when you connect or disconnect from CarPlay, or connect to your cars Bluetooth system. - You can ensure that any Home Assistant automations using the iOS app's "Battery State" sensor run immediately by creating a Shortcuts personal automation with the "Charger" trigger (iOS 17) along with the "Update location" Home Assistant app action.
 An example use of this is triggering your bedtime routine automation immediately after your phone is plugged in at night time, rather than waiting for the next sensors background update.

 - Place an NFC sticker on the lid of your pills bottle.
 Each time you take your medicine, scan the NFC sticker with your iPhone.
 Home Assistant can keep a log of the exact times you take your medicine, increment a counter which will help you know when to refill your prescription, and more.